Excessive Hair Loss May Reflect A Poor Immune System

 In women, typical alopecia hair loss is seen in the thinning of hair all over the scalp, but more noticeably over the top of the head.
 Hair loss in children are not common, but a majority cases of alopecia in children will see restoration over time.

-About 50~150 strands of hair drop daily is rather normal.
+About up to 50 strands of hair drop daily is rather normal.
 Considering that we have about 100,000 strands of hair on our head, this amount is not a big loss.
 But, excessive hair loss without being replaced as quickly may cause some concerns.
 When this happens, we should best sit up and take notice and do something about it.

 There are other types of hair loss, but here I will discuss hair loss that is affected by lack of nutrition.

 There are many reasons for excessive hair loss.
-One of the most common causes of hair loss is lack of certain essential fatty acids and proper essential nutrition over a prolonged period.
+One of the most common causes of hair loss is lack of certain essential fatty acids and proper essential nutrients over a prolonged period.

-Lack of iron, vitamins A, C, the B vitamins, and sufficient amounts of collagen and protein all contribute to hair loss.
-The B vitamins provide folate, biotin and inositol which are necessary for strong hair.
-These nutrients are best obtained by eating fresh foods rather than by supplements to ensure their bio-availability.
+Lack of iron, vitamins A, C, the B vitamins, and sufficient amounts of collagen and protein, all contribute to hair loss.
+The B vitamins provide folate, biotin and inositol which are necessary for strong and healthy hair.
+One of the first things to try is a Biotin (vitamin B7) supplement, often a vitamin that many people are deficient in.

-An over or under-active thyroid gland can cause excessive hair loss.
-Hormonal imbalance and hormonal changes after a woman’s pregnancy may see plenty of hair loss too.
+- An over or under-active thyroid gland can cause excessive hair loss.
+A pregnant woman may also experience excessive hair loss due to hormonal imbalance and hormonal changes.

 Now hear this: A deficiency of iron and vitamin B12, and thyroid imbalance can cause premature gray hair.
 Smokers are four times more likely to go prematurely gray!
 Gray hair are actually transparent hair that contains dead cells in it, causing it to appear as unsightly gray.

-To correct this problem, apply apple cider vinegar (use only Bragg’s) or virgin coconut oil directly to scalp and leave for about 15 minutes before shampooing, then wash off.
+- To correct this problem, apply apple cider vinegar (use only Bragg’s) or virgin coconut oil directly to scalp and leave for about 15 minutes before shampooing.
+Use a shower cap to contain the treatment while waiting it out, then wash off.
 Do this every time you shampoo until you see improvement.
 This method helps clean the scalp and restore the scalp pH.

-Sulfur/sulphur is a necessary mineral for beautiful hair growth.
-This mineral can be found in high protein foods like fish, legumes, nuts, eggs, beans, and most vegetables.
+- Sulfur/sulphur is a necessary mineral for beautiful hair growth.
+This mineral can be found in high protein foods like fish, legumes, nuts, eggs, beans, and some vegetables.
 When cooking, add in onion and garlic where possible.
-But don’t just use them for cooking, eat them!
+Also eat them fresh whenever possible!

-Finally, the wrong kinds of fats that cause hair loss needs to be eliminated and replaced with sufficient amounts of EFAs like omega 3.
+- Finally, the wrong kinds of fat that cause hair loss need to be eliminated and replaced with sufficient amount of EFAs like Omega 3.
 Taking 2 tablespoons of fresh flaxseed oil daily will effectively reduce excessive hair loss.
+Applying them on the scalp helps too!

-Carrot contains the necessary carotene that help prevent hair loss.
-Asparagus, cucumber, cabbage and spinach, all have high contents of sulfur that is necessary for hair and nails.
+Carrots contain the necessary carotenes that help prevent hair loss.
+Asparagus, cucumber, cabbage and spinach, all have high contents of sulfur that is necessary for hair and nail health.

 Some Suggested Combos (measurement for one portion):

-- 2 carrots + 2 green apples + a bunch of spinach or 3-4 leaves of kale + a slice of lemon
+- 2 green apples + 1 cucumber + a bunch of spinach or 6-8 leaves of kale + ¼ lemon